Canarie-Sensor-RPI/geocens-js-api/README.markdown

 We can also use the Sensor object to retrieve the latest time series observations:

-		var series = sensor.getTimeSeries();
+		sensor.getTimeSeries({
+			done: function (seriesData) {
+				window.seriesData = seriesData;
+			}
+		});

-If no options are passed into `getTimeSeries()`, then it will default to retrieving the latest 24 hours of data, capped at 1000 points.
+If no other options are passed into `getTimeSeries()`, then it will default to retrieving the latest 24 hours of data, capped at 1000 points.
 See the USAGE section below for instructions on overriding this.

 The `getTimeSeries()` method will cache the results in the Sensor object, and return an array of objects: